webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

       - `https://mystorageaccount.blob.core.windows.net/mycontainer/myblob`
 - **Blob Event Bindings**
   - input/output bindings, but no HTTP triggers.
-  - **Azure Function Plan**: Consumption plan can have 10 minute delay(warm-up period) in processing new blobs, unless 'Always on'(premium or dedicated tier) is used.
+  - **Azure Function Plan**: when input binding is new blob, Consumption plan can have 10 minute delay(warm-up period) in processing new blobs, unless 'Always on'(Premium or Dedicated tier) is used.
 - **Blob Permissions**
   - **Lease Blob**: A lease on a blob provides **exclusive write and delete access** to the blob for a specified duration.
 While a lease is active, other clients cannot modify or delete the blob.
   - **Set Blob Immutability Policy**: An immutability policy makes a blob immutable, **preventing any changes** for a set period.
 It doesn't provide the exclusive access needed for write and delete operations.